MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

      - Include class and method descriptions
      - Add Rubberduck annotations required. eg classs and  method description, hidden items, default, enumeration, predeclared class etc.
      - Option to implement as predeclared class.
--Early or late binding implementation of wrapping the Com object in VBA.
+     - Early or late binding implementation of wrapping the Com object in VBA.

 If allowing for various options create a copy of the Com object ComInterface according to selections. i.e. The list of methods is copied according to required methods required and ordering.